-Tokenized assets, like Spells of Genesis and Etheria, will forever embed both provenance and nostalgia in both Bitcoin and Ethereum's perennial landscape of decentralized wonders.
-Similarly, Rare Pepes set a new precedent for collectibles to accrue value without needing any utility, carving out its own niche in the CryptoArt movement.
+These tokenized treasures, which include projects like Spells of Genesis (2015) and Etheria (2015), will forever embed provenance and nostalgia in Bitcoin and Ethereum's perennial landscape of decentralized wonders.
+Similarly, Rare Pepes (2016) set a precedent by proving that digital collectibles, or NFTs, can accrue value without inherent utility.
+By doing so, they helped pave the foundations of what has since been dubbed the CryptoArt movement.

-Alongside celebrating crowdsourced art, a group of early innovators known as Rare Pepe Scientists helped shape a variety of firsts, through the memetic frog and the permissionless nature of its blockchain.
-Some of these include:
+A group of innovators known as Rare Pepe Scientists also made a series of firsts possible through the memetic digital frog and the permissionless nature of its underlying blockchain (Bitcoin).
+A few of these milestones include:

 SCHROEPEPE: the first NFT to dynamically change its appearance.

-Contrary to popular belief, if an NFT is not fully on-chain, the image it represents is malleable.
-Several factors, like centralized hosting that can remove websites or the reliance on marketplaces to pay IPFS data fees means that the associated art, video, and music could disappear should a company depart.
-Furthermore, media files are not always inextricably linked to the underlying smart contract, leaving loopholes for developers to copy, alter, or abuse content.
+Contrary to what many might assume, the image of an NFT can be changed if it's not completely on-chain.
+Several factors, like centralized hosting (that can delete websites) or relying on marketplaces to pay IPFS data fees, could lead to the loss of related art, video, and music if the company or creator shuts down, goes bankrupt, etc. And, as mentioned, media files are not always inextricably tied to the underlying smart contract or blockchain, leaving loopholes for developers to copy, alter, or misuse content.

-The Rare Pepe community addressed these concerns in 2016 with the CHYNAPEPE, credited as the first immutable art on a blockchain.
+But the Rare Pepe community addressed these issues in 2016 via CHYNAPEPE, otherwise credited as the first immutable art on a blockchain.

 The MD5 “checksum” hash can be found in the description field on xchian.io

-Given the flaws of MD5 hashes, Joe Looney launched Pepechain on the 22nd of October 2016 for the public to better secure their Rare Pepe images.
-Paraphrasing a related medium article, Pepechain enhances the authenticity of Pepe artworks, using a Merkle tree of SHA-256 hashes.
+That said, MD5 hashes aren't perfect.
+And because of this, it wasn’t long before developer Joe Looney created Pepechain on the 22nd of October 2016 for the public to better secure and verify their assets.
+Paraphrasing a related medium article, Pepechain enhances the authenticity of Pepe assets using a Merkle tree of SHA-256 hashes.

-In essence, the Pepechain links the hashes of all images together via a single “root” hash.
-It also comes with a script that collectors can use to download and cross-reference all verified assets added in the Rare Pepe Directory.
+In other words, the Pepechain links the hashes of all images together via a single “root” hash.
+It also comes with a script that collectors can download and cross-reference all verified assets in the Rare Pepe Directory.

 The Rare Pepe Wallet:

-Prior to the Emblem vault, storing Rare Pepes could only be done with wallets that were congruent with the Bitcoin blockchain.
+Before the Emblem vault, storing Rare Pepes could only be done with wallets congruent with the Bitcoin blockchain.
 More specifically, the 'Rare Pepe Wallet.’
 Along with functioning as an encrypted storehouse, the wallet also allows traders and collectors to use PepeCash as a medium of exchange.

 Joe Looney interview: